 Grief is a personal experience; no two people grieve the same way

-Feelings of guilt and shame are most often associated with a loss from suicide.
+Suicide can carry with it a stigma.
+The question of ‘why’ someone took their life often may be difficult to answer.
+Feelings of guilt and shame are often associated with a loss from suicide.

 You will feel many emotions after your loss.
 Freely give yourself permission to experience those emotions.
 You may have feelings that are not listed here.
 Like the waves of an ocean, your grief will sometimes be very powerful and overwhelming.
 At other times, your grief will seem more gentle and even comforting.